 If you got the book e-mailed from a friend, stole it or downloaded from a website, we are going to password protect some of the critical text until we can check your credit card information and send it to you directly.
 In a digital age, this is nearly impossible to do, but this is us giving it the old college try.
 If you wait long enough, you can get it free and put the pieces together yourself.

 We always start with Branding and the reason why we do this is because branding is an often overlooked Leg of any Business.
 It is because hardly anyone understands what makes a brand and what BRANDING actually means.
 This is NOT usual because the term is practically or purposely ambiguous.

-In America, in particular, BRANDS are trusted items whereas designs, communications and advertising are NOT.
-So this is another reason why the branding always comes first.
+In America, in particular, BRANDS are trusted items whereas designs, communications, and advertising are NOT.
+So this is another reason why branding always comes first.
 A brand is a deeper meaning and purpose behind the founder’s idea and WHY they have put the company together.
 For perfect clarity and Brand is an Intangible Asset.
 When I say Intangible asset I mean to say it is something that you can’t hold see or touch.
 It is intangible.

-If your business is just to make money, as is the case with many companies, then there is an opportunity and strength to putting your brand to align with the beliefs of the audience you are trying to reach.
+If your business is just to make money, as is the case with many companies, then there is an opportunity and strength to put your brand to align with the beliefs of the audience you are trying to reach.
 Money is the reason many companies are put together but your audience doesn’t care that you are trying to extract money out of their pocket.
 They want to know what is in it for them.
-Moreover they want to know who you are and what you believe.
+Moreover, they want to know who you are and what you believe.

 Buyers and Sellers.

 First, you put the seed in the ground.
 The seed is the origin of the roots which is the source of how the plant will eat and drink.
 The roots are as important as the stem, branches, fruits and flowers depend on them.
 Without the roots, the plant will die.
 Likewise, a company that no roots will soon die.
 It is just a matter of time.